The Clear Edge

 With Jordan and Alex succeeding, Quinn documented what made them work.

-Documentation System Created:
+Documentation System Created

 Component 1: Role SOPs (Standard Operating Procedures)

-For each role, documented:
+For each role, he documented:

 • Weekly responsibilities (recurring tasks)